×

 If you are thinking about moving to Larnaca, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Larnaca can vary greatly depending on the type and location of the property.
 For instance, a one-bedroom apartment in the city center may cost around €500 per month to rent, while a similar property outside the city center may be around €400 per month.
 If you're looking to buy property, the average price per square meter in the city center is approximately €1,700, while outside the city center it's around €1,200.
-However, these prices can fluctuate based on market conditions and other factors," said one expat in Larnaca.
+However, these prices can fluctuate based on market conditions and other factors," remarked one expat who made the move to Larnaca.

 Should I buy or rent a home in Larnaca?